2014 India–Pakistan floods: Live events

 On 8 September, in many places of Srinagar's neighbourhood, the water was about 12 ft deep, submerging entire houses.
 Stranded residents left their homes to move in with friends or relatives in safer areas.

-The death toll till 10 September had crossed 190 in Kashmir valley and areas affected by the floods were mostly districts in South Kashmir.
+The death toll till 10 September had crossed 190 in Kashmir Valley and areas affected by the floods were mostly districts in South Kashmir.

 Consequences

 India

 In Srinagar, most of the city areas were submerged under water.
 The river Jhelum spilled over submerging Sonwar Bagh, Shivpora, Batwara, Soitang, Lasjan, Padshai bagh, Natipora, Pandrathan, LalChowk, Rajbagh, Jawahar Nagar, Gogji Bagh and Wazir Bagh neighbourhoods of city.
 The first and the second storey of the houses and hotels in Rajbagh that were packed with tourists were submerged.
 According to Omar Abdullah, the Chief Minister of Jammu and Kashmir then, boats had been brought from Delhi to help with evacuations, and the air force had begun rescue operations in the city.

 50 bridges were reported to have been damaged across the state.
 The preliminary assessment of damages to property was estimated between INR 5000 cr to INR 6000 cr.
 The state government requested the central government for 25,000 tents and 40,000,000 blankets for the affected people.

-There was a total estimated loss of 1 trillion to Kashmir division alone.
+There was a total estimated loss of 1 trillion INR to Kashmir division alone.

 In the Jammu Division, landslides triggered by heavy rainfall had damaged roads, dozens of bridges, buildings and crops.
 Vehicular traffic had been stopped on the Jammu-Pathankot highway.
 Katra-bound trains were halted.
 Haj flights scheduled up to 12 September were postponed.
 The Jammu-Pathankot national highway was opened on 8 September, after the water level receded.
 Srinagar-Leh Highway reopened for traffic on 9 September.
 The Prime Minister of India Narendra Modi called it a "national calamity".